ocoudray/first-widget/README.md

 It is a standard `pip install` command:
 + The source files and egg-info are copied to `/usr/local/anaconda3/lib/python3.6/site-packages`
 + The files in folder `static/` are copied to `share/jupyter/nbextensions/first-widget`
++ the `enable_first_widget.json` file is copied to `etc/jupyter/nbconfig/notebook.d` (see section 3.4)
 + Note that for a **dev install**:
     + An `egg-link` file links back to the source folder
-    + No file is copied to the folder `nbextensions/first-widget`
+    + No file is copied to the folder `nbextensions/first-widget` and `nbconfig/notebook.d`
     + Thanks to the `--symlink`, during dev, you just need to restart the kernel to take into account any modification in the Python code!

 ### 3.3 - `jupyter nbextension (install|uninstall)`

+This command is now only needed for an install in dev mode, not in normal mode.

 The full command is:
 ```bash